 Contact lenses, also known as contacts, are thin piece of plastic that covers the surface of the eye.
 This plastic intends to correct the vision in your eyes, in the same way that eyeglasses do.
 These lenses are usually clear but might have a slight tint so that you can see them better.
-At Gno Eyecare, we have provided residents of Marrero, LA, and New Orleans, LA, with contact lenses for many years.
+Greater New Orleans Eye Care, we have provided residents of Marrero and New Orleans, LA, with contact lenses for many years.

 Are Contact Lenses Uncomfortable?